Advising

 Registration

 Enrolled students register in the middle of one semester for courses to be taken the following semester.
 All registration is now done online using MyUNH.
-The Time & Room Schedule for the next semester will be available online at MyUNH.
-Follow the direction online for web registration.
+The Time & Room Schedule will be available online at MyUNH.
+Follow the directions online for web registration.
 The Registration Access Code (RACs) number required for online registration will be given to you by your Academic Adviser after he/she has approved your proposed Undergrad Registration Worksheet.
 Please follow the following steps:

-3. Contact your advisor to make an appointment via Zoom.
-Please have your tentative course schedule completed, prior to contacting your advisor.
+- Contact your advisor to make an appointment via Zoom.
+Please have your tentative course schedule completed prior to contacting your advisor.

 Add/Drop Period